amjadorfali/gtfu/README.md

 ## Features(WIP)!

 - Will automate the timer and break start/end.
-- Will support startup process.
+- Will support idle reset.
 - Will force you to take breaks by blocking the screen.
-- Will supports multiple breaks.
 - Will have minimal setup required.
+    - Will support startup process.
+    - Will save user config.
+- Will have an interactive TUI
 - Will be cross-platform.
+- Will supports multiple breaks.

 ## Where will it run?